Updated May 2022 with new links and job opportunities

 The hard part was that I didn’t make a huge amount of money.
 It was nice extra cash, but still less than minimum wage, which made some days challenging.
 Further, I couldn’t run out and do many errands, so there was a good amount of schedule shifting that needed to be done.

-Besides babysitting most communities will offer several local options for you to consider.
-Temporary work can often be the best option to offer flexibility.
+Besides babysitting, most communities will offer several local options for you to consider.
+Temporary work can often be the best option to provide flexibility.
 These are all jobs coaches’ wives I know have obtained.

 - Substitute teaching

 - H & R Block

 - Private lessons for skill development (instrument, sports, singing)